-Texas Oncology is looking for a Part-time Clinic Registered Nurse (RN) to join our team!This position will support the Flower Mound and Lewisville locations.
-This is a part-time Monday-Thursday position with no weekends, call, or major holidays.
+Texas Oncology is looking for a Part-time Infusion Registered Nurse (RN) to join our team!This position will support the Odessa location.
+This is a part-time position working 2-3 days per week for a clinic that is open Monday-Friday 8:30a-5p with no weekends, call, or major holidays.

 Texas Oncology is the largest community oncology provider in the country and has approximately 600+ providers in 220+ sites across Texas and southeastern Oklahoma.
 Our founders pioneered community-based cancer care because they believed in making the best available cancer care accessible to all communities, allowing people to fight cancer at home with the critical support of family and friends nearby.
 Our mission is still the same today-at Texas Oncology, we use leading-edge technology and research to deliver high-quality, high-touch, evidence-based cancer care to help our patients achieve "More breakthroughs.
 More victories." ® in their fight against cancer.
 Today, Texas Oncology treats half of all Texans diagnosed with cancer on an annual basis.

 Texas Oncology Odessa has a team-based work environment that's fast paced and communication focused.
 Our nurses are focused on providing excellent training to new staff to learn about the process of giving and handling chemotherapy, immunotherapy.
 We truly believe we have a fantastic team!
 Come join our team and grow in your career with Texas Oncology!